0x000dea7c/invaders/README.md

 ## Compiling and running natively on GNU/Linux

-The game runs also at 120fps like in Windows but in the recording it feels a bit laggy because the computer that I run GNU/Linux on doesn't have a videocard and OBS consumes too much CPU because of it.
+The game runs also at 120fps like in Windows but in the recording it feels a bit laggy because the computer that I run GNU/Linux on doesn't have a separated video card and OBS consumes too much CPU because of it.

 Don't know why it took to compile so much the time the video was recorded but it was around ~2s before, dunno.